Lyduska/Better_Health/README.md

 # Better_Health
-Chronic diseases in America, 4 highest specific categories, 3 risk factors and what can we do to change cronic disease in USA.
+Chronic diseases in America, 4 highest categories, 3 risk factors and what can we as individuals do to improve chronic disease in USA.
 Cost of chronic disease overall on our healthcare system, looking at data NHE from several decades 1960 - 2022.
-How much chronic diseases have increased in population & how they affect specific every state.
-My focus is data from CDC, FDA, and data from National Center of Education Statistics
+How much chronic disease have increased in population & how they affect every state.
+My focus is data from CDC, FDA, and data from National Center of Educational Statistics.

 ### [Visuals Report](https://app.powerbi.com/view?r=eyJrIjoiNTBjOTBjNmEtYjgyNy00MzcxLWJkZmItYzc0MTUxOGViZGM3IiwidCI6IjEwMWRhNTg3LTE4NDMtNGY1Mi04YjhhLTE3YjA2OWM2NmQzMyIsImMiOjJ9)